AdobeDocs/campaign-web.it-IT/help/v8/email/generative-gs.md

 >[!CONTEXTUALHELP]
 >id="acw_emagica_generate"
 >title="Termini di IA generativa di Adobe"
->abstract="L’accesso a questa funzione è soggetto al tuo consenso alle linee guida per l’utente di Adobe Experience Cloud Generative AI e alle seguenti condizioni: Qualsiasi richiesta, contesto o informazioni supplementari o altro input fornito a questa funzione (a) deve essere legato a un contesto specifico, che può includere materiali di branding, contenuto del sito web, dati, schemi per tali dati, modelli o altri documenti attendibili"
+>abstract="L’accesso a questa funzione è soggetto al consenso dell’utente alle linee guida per l’utente di Adobe Experience Cloud Generative AI.
+Qualsiasi suggerimento, contesto, informazioni supplementari o altro input fornito a questa funzione deve essere associato a un contesto specifico, che può includere materiali di branding, contenuto del sito Web, dati, schemi per tali dati, modelli o altri documenti attendibili"

 <!--
 ", and (b) must not contain any personal information (personal information includes anything that can be linked back to a specific invidual).
 You should review any output from this feature for accuracy and ensure that it is appropriate for your use case.